 Under the QEF rules, in the event that SBT disposes of a portion of its silver holdings, including dispositions in the course of varying its relative investment in silver, U.S. Holders who have made a QEF election may be required to report substantial amounts of income for United States federal income tax purposes (in the absence of any cash distributions received from SBT).
 SBT has not paid any cash distributions on its outstanding Units nor has it disposed of any portion of its silver holdings since inception.
 It is the intention of SBT to distribute to holders of record of Units as of the last day of each taxable year (currently December 31) an aggregate amount of cash distributions such that the amount of cash distributions payable to an electing Unitholder that holds Units for the entire taxable year of SBT will be at least equal to the product of (i) SBT's "ordinary earnings" and "net capital gains" for such taxable year allocable to such electing Unitholder and (ii) the highest marginal rate of United States federal income tax on ordinary income or long-term capital gain, as appropriate, applicable to individuals.
-Because these distributions, whether in cash or Units, may be subject to Canadian withholding tax and because the amount of such distributions will be determined without reference to possible United States state or local income tax liabilities or to the rate of United States federal income tax applicable to corporate United States Unitholders, such distributions may not provide an electing Unitholder with sufficient cash to pay the United States federal income tax liability arising from the inclusion in income of the electing Unitholders' pro rata share of SBT's "ordinary earnings" and "net capital gains" under the QEF rules.
+Because these distributions will be determined without reference to possible United States state or local income tax liabilities or to the rate of United States federal income tax applicable to corporate United States federal income tax liabilities or to the rate of United States federal income tax applicable to corporate United States federal income tax liabilities or to the rate of United States federal income tax applicable to pay the United States federal income tax income of the electing Unitholders' pro rata share of SBT's "ordinary earnings" and "net capital gains" under the QEF rules.